jhlopesalves/CorpusAid/README.md

 ## Features

-CorpuScript offers a robust set of features designed to streamline and enhance the corpus preprocessing workflow:
+CorpusAid offers a robust set of features designed to streamline and enhance the corpus preprocessing workflow:

 ### 1. Comprehensive Cleaning Parameters

-CorpuScript provides a rich array of text cleaning options, giving users fine-grained control over their preprocessing tasks:
+CorpusAid provides a rich array of text cleaning options, giving users fine-grained control over their preprocessing tasks:

 #### Text Normalization